Alien Abduction vs Shamanic Initiation: Is It The Same Experience?

 This contact with the “otherworld” is typically used for the good of his or her people and for the benefit of the land they live on.

-The “ritual surgery” conducted by the spirits, such as dismemberment, on the shaman-to-be has clear parallels with the kind of medical experiments that the so-called “Grey” aliens seem to perform on abductees.
+The “ritual surgery” conducted by the spirits, such as dismemberment, on the shaman-to-be has clear parallels with the kind of medical experiments that “Grey” aliens seem to perform on abductees…

 For example, in January 1976, Mona Stafford, Louise Smith and Elaine Thomas encountered a huge flying object with many lights as they drove to Liberty in Kentucky.
 When they got there they found that an hour-and-a-half of their time was unaccounted for.
 Under regression hypnosis, all three recalled being abducted by small, slant-eyed grey creatures who gazed unnervingly at them.